Modifying PyUltraLight to model scalar dark matter with self-interactions: Implementation in PySiUltraLight

 \section{Implementation in PySiUltraLight}

 \textsc{PyUltraLight} is a Python solver for the evolution of solitonic dark matter and solves the Schrödinger-Poisson system of equations.
-The code uses a pseudospectral solver where the linear differential operators are computed in Fourier space whereas the non-linear terms are computed in phase space.
+The code uses a pseudospectral solver where the linear differential operators are computed in Fourier space whereas the nonlinear terms are computed in phase space.
 We made the following changes to the code to adapt it for a self-coupling term, creating a version we refer to as \textsc{PySiUltraLight}.

+The original \textsc{PyUltraLight} paper \cite{Edwards2018} goes over how to implement the Schrödinger-Poisson equations as well as how to make a soliton profile used for simulations. \textsc{PyUltraLight} uses a soliton profile of self-gravitating bosons in equilibrium.
+The method used to get the profile can be found in more detail in~\cite{Edwards2018} or~\cite{Ruffini1969}.
+Reference \cite{Edwards2018} then discusses several simulations of binary soliton collisions and solitons rotating around a central potential.
+We produce similar but distinct simulations which now include self-interactions.
+The results appear in Sec.~\ref{msolitonic}.
+Reference \cite{Edwards2018} also details how convergence tests were performed to verify energy conservation and to see how spatial and temporal resolutions affect the simulation results.

-Following a similar procedure as in~\cite{Edwards2018}, we re-derived the evolution equations in the presence of self interactions.
+To find the dynamics of solitons, we follow a similar procedure as in~\cite{Edwards2018}.
+We rederived the evolution equations in the presence of self-interactions.
 First, we determined how $\psi$ changes when a small step in time is taken:

 Here, $T$ is the time ordering operator.
-Next we use the following approximations for small time steps which come from the trapezoid rule.
+Next we use the following approximations for small time steps which come from the trapezoid rule